alzohrah/Terjmat/README.md

 ![`Translator`](images/8.jpg)

 At the manage palette menu click on the Install tab then search for telegram.
-Then install node-red-contrib-telegrambot and close the palette menu.
+After that, install node-red-contrib-telegrambot and close the palette menu.

 ![`Translator`](images/9.png)